He Married Rich, But Chose To Be A Carpenter

 “I started out as his personal assistant and eventually ended up becoming the general manager.
 It was pretty dope.
 Suddenly, I was the big dog that bouncers listened to and girls wanted to chat with.
 It felt good and I had money but at the end of the day, it was an empty lifestyle.
 I was drunk a lot,” he says, a sheepish smile creeping onto his face.

 Unsurprisingly, the cycle of guzzling alcohol and sleeping off its effects took a heavy toll on his grades.
 A couple of months later, he quit and went back to living on his limited savings.
-By then he had also gotten to know his future wife, Lovely, after being introduced by a mutual friend.
+By then he had also gotten to know his future wife after being introduced by a mutual friend.

 Taking a break from sharpening his tools, Ram subconsciously runs his thumb over his wedding band and chuckles.

-“From the get go, her parents hated me.
-They were both Indonesian-Chinese and extremely conservative whereas I was this bearded, tattooed, poor boy who was an average student working in nightlife.”
+“From the get-go, her parents hated me.
+They were both Indonesian-Chinese and extremely conservative, whereas I was this bearded, tattooed, poor boy who was an average student working in nightlife.”

 “It was a no-brainer for me.
 I knew she was the one but I did wonder if she would call it off.
-I mean, we had only dated for 3 months tops so we took another month to think it through and be sure.
+I mean, we had only dated for 3 months tops, so we took another month to think it through and be sure.
 In the end, she agreed.”

 “I remember the lift doors opening directly into the house and just being shocked at how their living room was almost twice the size of my entire flat.
 I’m pretty sure her parents thought I was just after their money, but only then did I realise they were rich.”